Inflectra/spira-importer-word365/Importing-from-Microsoft-Word-(Office365).md

 **The add-in works for:**
 1. Requirements
-2. Test Cases with their Test Steps
+2. Test Cases with or without Test Steps

 ## Important Notice (Legacy documents)
 **Older Word documents (Created or edited in a version of Word 2016 or earlier) may have images embedded in a fashion not consistent with what the Word JavaScript API supports.** If your Word document was initially created in a version of Word from 2016 or earlier, you may want to upload your document to Google Docs, then re-download it as a .docx file before importing from that version of the document.
 This will update the embedding of images to the newer method used by modern versions of Word.
 If this is not an option due to regulations in your industry or any other reason, see the [manual version](#dealing-with-images-within-old-documents) at the bottom of this guide.
 Failure to do so may result in the incorrect images being populated in your Spira artifacts, or no images appearing at all.